 And how will you use children who appear in some, but not all, of the youth data sets?
 (Very few will appear in all four waves - basically only those who were aged 10 at wave 1 - so I assume you are not restricting your analysis to those?)
 One way, for example, would be to use only one wave of youth data for each child, for example the most recent wave (corresponding to the oldest observed age for outcomes).
 Another way would be to use all observed waves for each child, but this will vary between 1 and 4 so you would need a model form that can deal with that structure.

-#2 Updated by Emily Lowthian almost 3 years ago
+#2 Updated by Emily Lowthian about 3 years ago